ga-curriculum/men-stack-embedding-related-data-skyrockit/setting-the-stage/README.md

 **Learning objective:** By the end of this lesson, students will be able to organize their user stories and build process prior to writing code for our Job Board application.

-## What we're building - A Job Application Tracker App
+## What we're building - SkyRockit: The Ultimate Job Tracking App

 We will be building an application where a user can track the status of various job applications that they have submitted.
 Prior to the actual building of the application we need to establish the form of our "job application" data ( the schema ) and how it relates to our user ( we will chose the embedded data route ).